• Skip to primary navigation

 Place the diced chicken and chopped onion on top of the hot olive oil in the Dutch Oven.

-Unlike our home ovens where we just preheat the oven and prepare a large casserole dish, with Dutch Oven cooking we need to get the coals ready first.
-The charcoal will take about 20-30 minutes to reach the right temperature, you can tell when they're ready because the edges of the charcoal turn gray.
-It may seem time consuming, but this is usually the perfect amount of time to do some prep work for this easy chicken casserole, whether you need to melt a few tablespoons butter, chop a few wedges of onion, mix soup or prep the remaining ingredients.
+Pro Tip: It may seem time-consuming to prep the charcoal, but this is usually the perfect amount of time to do some prep work for this easy chicken casserole, whether you need to melt a few tablespoons of butter, chop a few wedges of onion, mix soup or prep the remaining ingredients.

 Soup and sour cream added to Dutch Oven.